-UPDATE 4-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines
+UPDATE 5-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines

 * Italian stocks lowest since April 2017, banks tumble

-* EU raises concern over Italian budget; Rome defiant (Adds chart, ECB’s Knot comments, updates prices)
+* EU raises worries over Italian budget; Rome defiant

+* ECB’s Knot: Timing of ECB rate hike not fixed (Updates with move in credit default swaps)

 By Dhara Ranasinghe and Danilo Masoni